 Some electric toothbrushes are sold with UV sanitisers that take care of cleaning for you.
 While UV sanitisers are quite expensive, they do an effective job of removing bacteria.

 Keeping your toothbrush clean contributes to your overall oral health, and can prevent the transfer of bacteria.
-For help with how to clean an electric toothbrush or to find out more about improving your oral hygiene, please contact us for an appointment: (02) 8806 3799.
+For help with how to clean an electric toothbrush or to find out more about improving your oral hygiene, please visit our clinic in Castle Hill or contact us for an appointment: (02) 8806 3799.